Updated: Dec 6, 2022

-There are several variations of the famed brazilian.
-The most popular will be the full brazilian wax, this is also often referred to as Hollywood wax, where you truly go bare!
+There are several variations of the famed Brazilian.
+The most popular will be the full Brazilian wax, which is also often referred to as Hollywood wax, where you truly go bare!
 Everything is removed leaving you to feel as smooth as a baby!
-While the full brazilian is the most popular, there are other variations, namely, the “brazilian landing strip” which leaves a neat vertical line at the front above the clitoris.
-Then there is the “brazilian triangle”, which leaves the neatly trimmed hair in the triangular shape above the intimate area.
+While the full Brazilian is the most popular, there are other variations, namely, the “Brazilian landing strip” which leaves a neat vertical line at the front above the clitoris.
+Then there is the “Brazilian triangle”, which leaves the neatly trimmed hair in the triangular shape above the intimate area.
 Others go for the heart shape as the name suggests.
-Not forgetting that all of Bwaxes include the butt crack area…okay, what’s that?
+Not forgetting that all of the Bwaxes include the butt crack area…okay, what’s that?
 That’s the hair in between your butt cheeks, yup, right in there!

 The Various Versions of the Brazilian Wax

-At Pink Parlour, guests are charged 1 friendly price regardless of which variation you prefer, as long as you take off everything in between, regardless of the shape you leave behind.
-Simple remember to inform your therapist your preference before the treatment starts!
+At Pink Parlour, guests are charged 1 friendly price regardless of which variation they prefer, as long as you take off everything in between, regardless of the shape you leave behind.
+Simple remember to inform your therapist of your preference before the treatment starts!

 What happens in the Salon?